JunoLab/JunoDocs.jl/docs/src/man/faq.md

 there's no reason to be alarmed: these warnings are harmless.
 They mostly occur because Juno is developing very fast, and so the package versions you have may be "out of sync".
-The most common fix is to `Pkg.update()` and so make sure you update your Atom packages (a blue box shows up in the in the bottom right corner when an update is available).
+The most common fix is to `Pkg.update()` and to make sure your your Atom packages are up to date (a blue box shows up in the in the bottom right corner when an update is available).

 ![UpdateBoxScreenshot]()